premraghvani/airline-video-streaming/API-REFERENCE.md

 The system will deliver video, and recieve video only in chunks up to 2 MB (2,000,000 bytes) in size.

+## Authentication

+As the system works on browsers, it uses tokens embeded in the cookie.
+The token can be issued upon receipt of a valid password (see [/authenticate](#authenticate-post)).
+You can validate a token's validity too (see [/authenticate/token](#authenticatetoken-post)).

+Tokens will only last, at most, an hour.
+The two different restrictions are `crew` and `admin`, with all crew entitlements being a subset of all admin entitlements.
+Many API endpoints do not have any restrictions.

 ## General Schematic

 ### Frontend Pages ("statics")